Common questions from students trying to enroll in Chemistry or Biochemistry courses:

 Students cannot wait list for courses with required corequisites!

-- SOLAR does not permit wait listing for classes with multiple required components or corequisites, which includes most Chemistry and Biochemistry courses that have mandatory labs that must be taken in addition to their corresponding lecture course.
-In other words, don’t bother signing up for the SOLAR waitlist if your class has multiple components; it won’t work.
+- The Portal does not permit wait listing for classes with multiple required components or corequisites, which includes most Chemistry and Biochemistry courses that have mandatory labs that must be taken in addition to their corresponding lecture course.
+In other words, don’t bother signing up for the course waitlist if your class has multiple components; it won’t work.

 I need to repeat a class.
 How do I do this?